Jed Buell: Career

 In March 1940 Buell created Dixie National Pictures, Inc. and Dixie National Film Exchange Inc to distribute the films together with Ted Toddy and Rev. James Friedrich.
-Dixie National had offices in six large American citieswith the idea to make and distribute all-black-cast films to the estimated 400 Negro cinemas and film venues in the US.
+Dixie National had offices in six large American cities with the idea to make and distribute all-black-cast films to the estimated 400 Negro cinemas and film venues in the US.
 Buell made several comedies with director William Beaudine and Mantan Moreland where Buell was credited with directing one and writing another.

 Television

 After the war, Buell went into television by producing the soap opera The Adventures of Kitty Gordon, but the show ended when he disagreed with network executives.

 Personal life

 Buell married journalist Helen Gurley in 1934.
 She was no relation to Helen Gurley Brown; she served as story editor on several of Buell's films.
 Their son, Jed Buell Jr., was born in 1939.